Consumer contracts - off-premises sales

 - the value is subject to market fluctuations beyond the control of the seller

 - contracts where the consumer has specifically requested the trader to call to carry out urgent repairs or maintenance.
 However, this exemption does not apply to other goods or other services provided at the same time.
-An example would be a plumber who calls at a consumer's home to replace a broken immersion heater.
-Whilst there the plumber also offers to repair a dripping tap - this extra work, if done during the visit, would retain a cancellation right
+An example would be a plumber who calls at a consumer's home to replace a broken immersion heater, and whilst there also offers to repair a dripping tap; this extra work, if done during the visit, would retain a cancellation right

 - the supply of newspapers, periodicals or magazines.
 However, subscription contracts retain a cancellation right

 - contracts concluded at a public auction.
 A 'public auction' is defined in the Regulations as: 'a method of sale where:

 - goods or services are offered by a trader to a consumer through a transparent, competitive bidding procedure run by an auctioneer